 Math placement will be determined by the Mathematical Sciences department.
 For the Chemical Physics track, competency must be through the MA 222 level.
 For the other tracks, competency must be through the MA 122 level.

-MA 121 is a necessary prerequisite for PHY 200 in the fall semester of the sophomore year.
-If a student places into MA 101, it is the department's strong recommendation that he/she enroll in MA 101 only and not MA 101 and MA 121.
+MA 121 is a necessary prerequisite for PHY 201 which is normally taken in the spring semester of the sophomore year.